Localizing your application

 Localizing your application helps users work in their preferred language, which improves their experience and ensures a better understanding of the product.
 By localizing an application, you can expand your operations to new markets regardless of language barriers.

-Localization adapts your application for a specific language or region by translating the text and converting locale-specific components, such as currency symbols and calendar settings.
+Localization adapts your application for a specific language or region.
 During the localization process, the text in your application is translated into the target language, and imported back into Pega Platform.
-Text that you can localize includes labels, captions, tooltips, and instructions that appear in user-facing components, such as harnesses, sections, flow actions, messages, and portals.
-You can also localize the HTML text that is used in HTML paragraphs, correspondences, and fragments.
+Text that you can localize includes labels, captions, tooltips, and instructions that appear in user-facing components, such as views and portals.

 - Preparing your application for translation